Aftermath of the 2011 Tōhoku earthquake and tsunami: Global financial impact

 In the immediate aftermath of the earthquake, Japan's Nikkei stock market index saw its futures slide 5% in after-market trading.
-The Bank of Japan said that it would do its utmost to ensure financial market stability.
+The Bank of Japan released a statement proclaiming that it would do its utmost to ensure financial market stability.
 On Tuesday, 15 March, news of rising radiation levels caused the Nikkei to drop over 1,000 points or 10.6% (16% for the week).

 Other stock markets around the world were also affected; the German DAX lost 1.2% within minutes.
 Hong Kong's Hang Seng index fell by 1.8%, while South Korea's Kospi index slumped by 1.3%.
 By the end of trading on the day of the earthquake, the MSCI Asia Pacific Index had dropped by 1.8%.
 Major U.S. stock market indexes rose between 0.5% and 0.7%.
 Oil prices also dropped as a result of the closure of Japanese refineries, despite the ongoing violence in Libya and expected demonstrations in Saudi Arabia.
 US crude dropped as low as US$99.01 from $100.08 by lunchtime, with Brent Crude falling $2.62 to $112.81.
 In Hong Kong, Financial Secretary John Tsang warned investors to "take extra care" as the earthquake may have a short-term impact on local stock markets.

 The share prices of the biggest reinsurance companies Munich Re and Swiss Reinsurance Company fell following the earthquake on speculation that they may face losses "somewhere in the $10 billion range" even after certain costs were absorbed by Japan's primary insurers and the government.

 The Japanese yen soared against most major currencies following the earthquake and reached a post-World War II high of 76.25 yen to the US dollar on speculation that Japanese investors would repatriate assets to pay for rebuilding.
-Since Japan relies heavily on exports, the strong yen could dampen its economy further.
-The financial markets' instability prompted the G7 to meet on 17 March, resulting in an agreement on joint forex intervention to sell yen against the dollar; it was the first such move since 2000.
+Since Japan's economy relies heavily on exports, a stronger yen, which makes Japanese goods more expensive for foreign buyers, had the potential to further hinder its economic growth.
+The resulting financial markets' instability prompted the G7 to meet on 17 March, resulting in an agreement on joint forex intervention to sell yen against the dollar; it was the first such move since 2000.

 Peter Bradford, a former member of the United States' Nuclear Regulatory Commission, said that the impact on the nuclear power plant was "obviously a significant setback for the so-called nuclear renaissance.
 The image of a nuclear power plant blowing up before your eyes on a television screen is a first."